 The payment history is another important factor in your credit score.
 Credit card bills are very important, as they are reported every month to the credit bureau.
 So, even if you’re low on the budget in certain months, make sure you pay the minimum amount on your credit cards.

 In short, you must use your credit card one every month and also pay off the amount by the due date.
-You must rebuild a positive payment history to improve your credit card score.
+You must do a positive payment history to improve your credit card score.

 Decrease your credit utilization

 Your credit utilization is also among the important factors influencing your credit score.
-Luckily, only the most recent credit utilization matters, making it easier and quicker to improve your credit score.
+Luckily, only the most recent credit utilization matters, making it easier and quicker to improve credit score.

 Which debts to pay first?